SeanMJennings/TypicalRestApi/README.md

-# Crud API
+# Typical Rest API
-A simple API demonstration for CRUD operations on a user entity.
+A simple API demonstration for typical operations on a user entity.
 Uses re-usable libraries, db migrations, TDD, DDD, all the good stuff.